-10.1.5 Disclosure and Recordkeeping
+10.1.4 Disclosure and Recordkeeping

-- A. It shall be the responsibility and the duty of an Inventor to promptly notify the Director of Technology Transfer in writing and make full disclosure of any invention, discovery, innovation, method, or apparatus which has potential value as Intellectual Property. - B. It shall be the responsibility of any person working on a research or creative activity which might give rise to Intellectual Property to keep periodic records of the activity in a bound notebook, with each entry signed and dated by both the Inventor and a witness having specific knowledge of both the activity and the academic discipline involved. - C. Unless required by the provisions of a third-party contract pursuant to which Intellectual Property is created, no disclosure of Intellectual Property shall be made to any third party without the prior approval of the Director of Technology Transfer, unless a formal release of rights to the Intellectual Property has been executed by an officer of Mines or his or her delegate.
+- A. Mine's employees shall promptly notify the Director of Technology Transfer in writing and make full disclosure of any Intellectual Property owned in whole or part by Mines prior to any public disclosure of the Intellectual Property. - B. Any person working on Mines Research or other activity which might give rise to Intellectual Property owned in whole or part by Mines shall keep periodic records of the activity in a bound notebook, with each entry signed and dated by both the employee or student, as applicable, and a witness having specific knowledge of both the activity and the academic discipline involved.

-10.1.6 Formal Protection of Intellectual Property
+10.1.5 Formal Protection of Intellectual Property

-- A. In accordance with the procedures hereinafter set forth, Mines shall, after disclosure by an Inventor, determine, in its sole discretion, whether and how to protect any Intellectual Property subject to this Policy. - B. In the event that an application for patent, copyright or other form of protection is decided upon and pursued, Mines shall have the right to prepare or have prepared, file, and prosecute such application, and the Inventor shall provide full cooperation in such effort.
-The Inventor shall execute such oaths, powers of attorney, petitions, affidavits, assignments of rights, and such other documents as are necessary to prosecute such application, receive such patents (domestic and foreign), and vest all right, title, and interest therein in Mines, subject to the preemptive rights, if any, of third party contractors or sponsors.
+A. In accordance with the procedures and guidelines set forth by by the Vice President for Research and Technology Transfer, Mines shall determine, in its sole discretion, whether and how to protect any Intellectual Property subject to this Policy.
+B. In the event that an application for patent, copyright or other form of protection is decided upon and pursued, Mines has the right to prepare or have prepared, file, and prosecute such application, and the Inventor shall provide full cooperation in such effort.
+Mines employees and students subject to this Policy shall execute such oaths, powers of attorney, petitions, affidavits, assignments of rights, and such other documents as are necessary to prosecute such application, receive such patents (domestic and foreign), and vest all right, title, and interest therein in Mines, subject to the preemptive rights, if any, of third party contractors or sponsors.